mannx/Bluebook/README.md

 	* be able to read/write from the existing db with little to no modifications to db structure
 		+ columns need renamed
 		+ script started to auto adjust tables and column names as needed
-	* (PARTIAL) Browse montly data or jump to a specific month/year
 	* (MOSTLY) Weekly paperwork calculations, (TODO) file generation
 	* Wastage server and front end finishing
 		- Datepicker to pick week and error check for non-tuesday
 		- server: calculate weight conversions
 		- server: json file describing initial batch of common wastage items
 	* Tags: not yet started
-	* AUV in progress, see above
 	* CSS worked on

 - Notes: